Jososke/sparse_localizer/README.md

 1. ./clean.sh
 2. ./build.sh
 3. ./run.sh

-Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

-Note that the programs that need to be written to accomplish the project are src/particle_filter.cpp, and particle_filter.h

-The program main.cpp has already been filled out, but feel free to modify it.

 Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.